liangqing/syncrypto/README.rst

   plaintext folder A  <-------------> encrypted folder B <-----------> plaintext folder C

-The files in encrypted folder B are encrypted, so you can store it in any unsafe environment, such as Cloud service(Dropbox/OneDrive), USB storage or any other storage that you can not controlled.
+The files in encrypted folder B are encrypted, so you can store it in any unsafe environment, such as cloud service(Dropbox/OneDrive), USB storage or any other storage that you can not control.

-Each plaintext file has a corresponding encrypted file in the encrypted folder, so if you modify one file in plaintext folder, there will be only one file be modified in the encrypted folder.
-This make sure the synchronization changes the necessary files in encrypted folder.
+Each plaintext file has a corresponding encrypted file in the encrypted folder, so if you modify one file in plaintext folder, there will be only one file modified in the encrypted folder.
+This make sure the synchronization only changes the necessary content in encrypted folder, and is very useful for file based cloud storage service to synchronizing minimal files.

-The synchronization is bidirectional, every time you synchronize two folders (one is plaintext folder, another is encrypted folder) with ``syncrypto``, you will get the same result in the two folders finally.
+The synchronization is bidirectional, every time you synchronize two folders (one is plaintext folder, another is encrypted folder) with ``syncrypto``, you will get the same result in the two folders eventually.

 Installation
 ============